Home Contact Center Productivity

 Here’s a useful definition of resilience –

-the capacity to recover quickly from difficulties, toughness.
+The capacity to recover quickly from difficulties, toughness.

 Early in my career in the 90s, I was Vice President of Call Centre & Distribution Operations for Heartland Music.
 Based in Los Angeles, it was the job that got me into the Contact Center & Customer Experience industry.